Charity sounds alarm over scam involving reusable grocery bags

 Andrea is a blogger at Bipolar Magazine, BP Hope, so please do check out her blog and feel free to comment.
 Blogs range from personal stories, bipolar issues, and topics around mental health.

-Andrea Paquette Visits North Western British Columbia
+cfnr network: Andrea Paquette Visits North Western British Columbia

 “Paquette is the President of the Stigma-Free Society, The Stigma-Free Society is a registered Canadian Charity and has designed programs providing education about stigma’s with an emphasis on mental health and peer support for those facing mental health challenges.